alessandro-fazzi/light_service-validated_context/README.md

   expects VK.new(:friend, Types.Instance(Friend))
   # Or a less usual approach could be to trust duck typing
   # expects VK.new(:friend, Types::Interface(:hug))
+  # Actually not all friends do appreciate hugs nor other forms of physical contact :P

   executed do |context|
     context.friend.hug